When is it acceptable to UKCA mark products in the UK?

 Can a EU27 Notified Body be used to approve manufacturers for UKCA marking?

-No, only UK Conformity Assessment Body’s such as LRQA, can do this.
+No, only a UK Approved Body, such as LRQA, can do this.

 What other UK marks are available?